 Grandparents play a special role in the lives of their grandchildren.
 Whether they live near or far, it’s important to show them how much you care.
 Here are 5 ways your child can show how much they love their grandparents:

-- Play together: If you live near your grandparents, take time to play together.
-This Grandparents Day, bring your grandparents to Bagels & Blox!
+Play together: If you live near your grandparents, take time to play together.
+Join us for an upcoming Bagels & Blox or Play Cafe event this month!
 Enjoy a delicious brunch, meet other adoptive families, and express your love through play!

 Not all kids develop their adoption understanding at the same time, but there are some commonalities that can help parents understand how to support their child.
 We offer programs, as well as short-term parent coaching to help you get the ball rolling on these important but sometimes difficult conversations.